 Details of the availability, procedures and criteria for academic scholarships are outlined in the pdf below.
 Please note that this document does not deal with bursaries.
 Queries regarding the availability of bursaries should be addressed to the Registrar.

 The Scholars’ programme is not uniform nor standardised but organic and responsive, taking advantage of wider interests and events and supporting students in their intellectual growth rather than just setting out another range of tasks to complete.
-Hence, it may look very different year on year depending on what else is going on in the school or in the wider community, the make-up of a particular group of scholars or what stage of their education scholars are at – Sixth Form scholars will be expected to take advantage of the school’s subject Academic Societies for instance, whilst past scholars have engaged in a Cogit-8 Conference held at KES and next year’s scholars should be participating in one or several joint events with Stroud School.
-The following is a flavour of some of the things that KES Scholars (and any other interested students!) have been engaged with over the academic year 2019-20:
+Hence, it may look very different year on year depending on what else is going on in the school or in the wider community, the make-up of a particular group of scholars or what stage of their education scholars are at – Sixth Form scholars will be expected to take advantage of the school’s subject Academic Societies for instance, whilst past scholars have engaged in a Cogit-8 Conference held at KES and in the future the intention is that scholars will be participating in one or several joint events with Stroud School.

-- Lower School Scholars have had a series of 20-minute lunchtime talks from interested teachers on subjects that range beyond the curriculum and reflect the enthusiasms of the participating speakers.
-Recent talks have ranged widely, from the physics of the bagpipes to the properties of water, why contemporary soaps reflect classical drama and why people vote as they do.
+- Lower School Scholars had a series of 20-minute lunchtime talks from interested teachers on subjects that extended beyond the curriculum and reflected the enthusiasms of the participating speakers.
+There was an eclectic mix of topics, from the physics of the bagpipes to the properties of water, why contemporary soaps reflect classical drama and why people vote as they do.

 - Lower School scholars were also tasked with choosing a book to read and review from a pre-prepared list of more challenging subject-related reads, to encourage them to look beyond the curriculum, to develop their critical reading skills and to foster a scholarly mind-set.

-- A Spring Challenge essay competition for the Lower School Scholar were entrants had to pen a short essay on their most inspirational piece of music/ Nobel Prize winner/ Building – winning essays included superb efforts on the Taj Mahal, Malala Yousafzai and Holst’s Planets Suite.
+- There was a Spring Challenge essay competition for the Lower School Scholars where entrants had to pen a short essay on their most inspirational piece of music/ Nobel Prize winner/ Building – winning essays included superb efforts on the Taj Mahal, Malala Yousafzai and Holst’s Planets Suite.

 - Upper School scholars were asked to work on a term-long research project, choosing from a range of open-ended and thought-provoking questions such as “Is Capitalism the wrong approach?”, “Is architecture an art form?”, “What are black holes?” or “Do the bacteria in our gut affect how we feel?”.
 The Scholars presented their findings at a couple of specially-convened Scholars’ Salons, sparking a good deal of interesting discussion.